 - Theory and Ethics of Behavior-Influencing Technology (finished 2012).

 An investigation of behavior-influencing technology and its ethical aspects.
 Funded by IOP-IPCR (Innovative Research Projects – Integral Product Creation and Realisation).
 Part of the 3TU project Design for Usability.
 Researchers: Steven Dorrestijn (PhD candidate), Peter-Paul Verbeek (researcher).

-- Technology and the Matter of Morality (afgesloten in 2008).
+- Technology and the Matter of Morality (finished 2008).

 NWO-VENI project on the moral significance of technology and its implications for ethical theory, practical ethics, and technology development.
 Researcher: Peter-Paul Verbeek